lightpoichich/baserow/docs/getting-started/introduction.md

 A group can contain multiple applications.
 It can be used to define a company and in the future it is going to be possible to invite extra users to a group.
 Every user in the group has access to all the applications within that group.
 Unfortunately it is not yet possible to add extra users because the live collaboration feature has to be implemented first.
+Groups can easily be created, edited and deleted via the `baserow.core.handler.CoreHandler` and via the REST API.

 ### Applications